 This is the initial public offering of shares of common stock of SiTime Corporation.
-We are offering 4,300,000 shares of our common stock.
+We are offering shares of our common stock, and MegaChips Corporation, or MegaChips or the Selling Stockholder, is offering an additional shares of our common stock.
+We will not receive any of the proceeds from the sale of shares by the Selling Stockholder.
 No public market currently exists for our shares.
-We anticipate that the initial public offering price will be between \$13.00 and \$15.00 per share.
-We are currently a wholly owned subsidiary of MegaChips Corporation, or MegaChips.
-Upon completion of this offering, MegaChips will own approximately 69.9% of our outstanding common stock (approximately 66.9% if the underwriters exercise their over-allotment option in full).
-For additional information regarding our relationship with MegaChips, see "Certain Relationships and Related Party Transactions" and "Principal Stockholder."
-Upon completion of this offering, we will be a "controlled company" within the meaning of the listing rules of The Nasdaq Stock Market LLC.
+We anticipate that the initial public offering price will be between \$ and \$ per share.
+We are currently a wholly owned subsidiary of MegaChips.
+Upon completion of this offering, MegaChips will own approximately % of our outstanding common stock (approximately % if the underwriters exercise their over-allotment option in full).
+For additional information regarding our relationship with MegaChips, see "Certain Relationships and Related Party Transactions" and "Principal and Selling Stockholder."
+Upon completion of this offering, we will be a "controlled company" within the meaning of the .